 To plan your packing effectively, prepare a moving checklist.
 Follow this list to ensure no important items are forgotten, as well as to eventually simplify unpacking and settling into your new home.

 Did you save the cardboard boxes your tools and appliances originally came in?
 Excellent.
 They’re the perfect size and shape for repacking everything before you move.
 If you didn’t keep them, no worries.
 We provide a variety of high-quality moving boxes, including extra-large and specialty cartons, at reasonable prices.
-We’ve also got packing paper, bubble wrap and other handy supplies.
-You can even have boxes delivered right to your door.
-(We understand how to minimize stress when you’re about to move!)
+We’ve also got packing paper, bubble wrap, boxes and other handy supplies.

 Don’t Pack These Garage Items